themisir/themisir.com/content/posts/awk-vm.md

   return result
 ```

-This is much simpler implementation which we can convert to a simple assembly instructions for the VM:
+this is much simpwew impwementation w-which we can c-convewt to a simpwe a-assembwy instwuctions f-fow the v-vm:

 ```shell
 push 5